Heroin Addiction: Effects, Detox & Treatment

 Professional medical detox provides a supportive environment with medical interventions (e.g., withdrawal medications) to ease the withdrawal process.
 Heroin detox can take place in both inpatient and outpatient programs; the program that is right for you will depend on how much support you need and the severity of your withdrawal symptoms.

 Outpatient detox programs provide flexibility and freedom but limited supervision.
-An inpatient medical detox facility for opioid abuse, like the one at Laguna Treatment Hospital, provides 24/7 care and medical supervision and has the added benefit of a drug-free space to detox.
+An inpatient medical detox facility for opioid abuse, like the one at Laguna Treatment Center, provides 24/7 care and medical supervision and has the added benefit of a drug-free space to detox.
 This can be crucial for those who do not have the skills to cope with the people, places, or things in their home environment that may trigger a return to drug use or relapse.

 Rehab for Heroin Addiction